danielabmartins/devops-24-25-1241902/CA1/README.md

 ### Introduction

-This DevOps assignment is divided into two parts.
+This DevOps assignment is divided into three main parts.
 The first part explores the Version Control with Git and includes an alternative to Git.
-The second part explores Build Tools with Gradle.
-For the third part, we are meant to convert the basic tutorial of the application (from part 1) to Gradle.
+The second part focuses on Build Tools with Gradle.
+The third part, covers a conversion of the basic tutorial of the application (from part 1) to Gradle.

 **Part 1** was also divided into three parts.
 The first, is intended to work without branches, the second relies on the use